oreqizer/reactizer-2016/README.md

 ### Known issues:

 As of React Native v.
-0.26-rc, HMR on functional components is broken.
+0.26, HMR on functional components is broken.
 I'm working on making it work ASAP.

 React Native also requires (due to it's Babel 5 dependency) `babel-core` and `babel-cli` to be placed in dependencies, instead of dev dependencies.

+Having problems?
+Try running `watchman watch-del-all`

 ### Tasks